-The Cell Phone Test - I love this one and can't overstate it's importance.
+The Cell Phone Test - I love this one and can't overstate its importance.
 Simply put, it means to get your Champion's cell phone number.
-We live in age where people like to text over email and we would rather read something short and to the point as opposed to long and drawn out.
+We live in an age where people like to text over email and we would rather read something short and to the point as opposed to long and drawn out.
 Your Champion is no different.
-If your Champion gives you their cell #, this is good sign that they are your Champion.
+If your Champion gives you their cell #, this is a good sign that they are your Champion.
 If your Champion doesn't give you their cell, this is a red flag.
 Test your champion by asking for their cell phone #.

 The Economic Buyer Test - As you have read, one of the clear signs of a Champion is that they have access to the person who holds the money.
 A great way to test if your Champion is really in your camp is if they will give you access to this person.
 If they are hesitant to do this, there is still a lot more work to do in building your Champion and selling the value of your solution.

 The Money Test - Every deal has to have business justification and your Champion should help you build this story to sell internally.
 A great way to test your Champion around the dollars and cents is to see if they will share what they are spending today (the cost of doing nothing).
 See if they will sit down and build out a TCO (Total Cost of Ownership) comparison with you.
 Moreover, you can do another money test by asking them what their budget is for the project and what your competitors are pricing their solution at.

 The Personal Time Test - Will your Champion spend time with you outside of the office?
 This is another great way to test if you have a Champion.
 If they are reluctant to go to lunch, grab a beer, or attend an event, this is not a good sign.
 Getting your Champion out of the office is super impactful.
 It's more informal and this is prime time for getting all the information you need to help you win the deal.